Pushing through: Finding one’s pace in life through running

-Crossing the finish line of her first 5K, Meredith Ethington had no idea she was falling in love.
+Crossing the finish line of her first 5K, Meridith Ethington had no idea she was falling in love.

 The object of her affection wasn’t her training partner, or even someone she met while struggling to find the motivation to train everyday.